uw-cmg/StructOpt/docs/index.rst

 .. toctree::
     :maxdepth: 1

+    core_concepts
     setup
     parameters
     outputs
     examples
+    parallelism/index
     job_manager
     calculators/index
     why_python
-    future
     troubleshooting
     API Reference <structopt/index>

 Contributing
 ============

 Bug fixes and error reports are always welcome.
-We accept PRs and will try to fix issues that have detailed descriptions and are reproducable in a timely fashion.
+We accept PRs and will try to fix issues that have detailed descriptions and are reproducable.

 If you have a forward simulation module that you wish to contribute, please make an issue and the correct people will get email notifications so we can respond.